WSIA: WSIA Today

 WSIA serves as an outlet for breaking emerging artists to the mass public.
 The station and its studio is a learning ground for students and aspiring broadcast enthusiasts alike.
-The station is operated by an all-student Board of Directors.
+The station is operated by an all-student board of directors.

-Membership at WSIA is open to any student of The College of Staten Island, part-time or full-time.
+Membership at WSIA is open to any student of the College of Staten Island.

 Current Programming

 Since the early days, programming has undergone a number of changes.
 Despite the growth of the station, the students remain committed to using the facilities in new and innovate ways.
 The station remains a beneficial and influential outlet to its listeners and sponsors.